best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 The approach we will take to interpolate is to create new columns containing forward filled and backward filled counts and periods where the `count` is missing.
 Then use these columns in the formula above to calculate the gradient and interpolated counts.

-Here are the steps in more detail,
+Here are the steps in more detail:
 1. Add timestamp columns
 2. Create ordered windows for forward and backward filling
 3. Carry out the forward and backward fills on count and timestamp